Who we’re looking for in the National Graduate Program

 - be willing to relocate if required

-have completed or you’re due to complete an undergraduate or post graduate degree between 6 March 2015 and early February 2019
+- have completed or will complete an undergraduate or post graduate degree between 19 March 2016 and 6 February 2020.

 - proven initiative